Bankwest Credit Cards

 The range of Bankwest credit cards include low rate, no annual fee, rewards, frequent flyer and business options.
 There are also premium platinum and World Mastercard options that provide additional perks for eligible cardholders, such as complimentary insurance and no international transaction fees.

 Balance transfer credit cards

 When you transfer your existing credit card balance to a new Bankwest credit card with a balance transfer offer, you can get an introductory low or 0% p.a. interest rate on the debt.
 This allows you to save money on interest charges and pay down your debt faster during the introductory period.
-After that, a standard variable interest rate will apply to any debt remaining from the transfer.
-See our step-by-step guide on how to conduct a balance transfer with Bankwest for further information.
+After that, a standard interest rate will apply to any debt remaining from the transfer.

 Low rate credit cards

-Bankwest low rate credit cards offer a low, ongoing variable interest rate on purchases.
+Bankwest low rate credit cards offer a low, ongoing interest rate on purchases.
 If you carry a balance from month-to-month, this low rate can help you save money on interest charges when compared to regular credit cards.